 Facebook video pries open rift within Syria's ruling family

-A cousin who has been a bulwark of support for President Bashar Assad posted a homemade video on Facebook late Thursday pleading with the Syrian leader to prevent the collapse of his major telecommunication company through what he called excessive and “unjust” taxation.
+BEIRUT (AP) — A cousin who has been a bulwark of support for President Bashar Assad posted a video on Facebook late Thursday pleading with the Syrian leader to prevent the collapse of his major telecommunication company through what he called excessive and “unjust” taxation.

 The unprecedented video pries open what has been rumored as a major rift in the tight-knit Assad family, which has ruled Syria for nearly 50 years.

-Disputes and intrigue are not new to the family, including feuds and defections within the family's inner circle, particularly in the course of the country's nine-year war.
-But public airing of grievances is extremely rare, perhaps a reflection of the multitude of players vying for influence in the fractured country.
+Disputes and intrigue are not new to the family, including feuds and defections within its inner circle, particularly in the course of the country's nine-year war.
+But the public airing of grievances is extremely rare, perhaps a reflection of the multitude of players vying for influence in the fractured country.

 “The dispute is between Makhlouf and Bashar’s wife, Asma Assad, over who controls the economy,” said a former Syrian diplomat, Bassam Barabandi, who defected in 2012.

-Barabandi said Makhlouf's financial holdings and charity organizations have played a central role during the war in financing and ensuring patronage, particularly among Syria's minority Alawite community — from which Assad hails.
+Barabandi said Makhlouf's financial holdings and charities have played a central role during the war in financing and ensuring patronage, particularly among Syria's minority Alawite community — from which Assad hails.

-Assad's wife has her own charity organization and has built herself a major public role.
+Assad's wife has her own charity and has built herself a major public role.

 Makhlouf, who is four years younger than the 54-year-old Assad, had declared that he was stepping aside from business to focus on charity work in 2011, at the start of Syria’s conflict.
 But he remained associated with the government.
 For the opposition, he has been the face of government hard-liners and the decision to crack down on dissent.